European banking crisis of 1931: Historiography

 The financial crisis of 1931 has long been identified as a major contributor to the global economic depression of the early 1930s.
-In the early decades following the crisis, it was often described as a somewhat serendipitous crisis of confidence, in which the key mechanism was the withdrawal of short-term foreign deposits or "hot money".
-Joseph Schumpeter described the crisis as triggered by "vicissitudes [that] would have to be explained primarily in terms of accidents and external factors".
+In the early decades following the crisis, it was often described as a somewhat serendipitous crisis of confidence, in which the key mechanism was the withdrawal of short-term foreign deposits, or "hot money".
+Joseph Schumpeter described the crisis as triggered by "... vicissitudes [that] would have to be explained primarily in terms of accidents and external factors".
 This narrative was echoed in reference works such as those by Karl Erich Born or Gerd Hardach, and more recently by Thomas Ferguson and Peter Temin.

-By contrast, historian Harold James has argued in 1984 that a domestic crisis of public finances was at the core of the German sequence, noting that domestic deposit flight predated the exodus of foreign investors in Germany by several critical weeks.
-Isabel Schnabel in 2004 identified it as twin crises in currency and banking markets respectively, namely a "run on the Reichsmark" and a run on the banks viewed as "two independent causes".
-Schnabel thus similarly de-emphasized the centrality of foreign-currency aspects, and noted the absence of currency mismatch in large banks' balance sheets despite high shares of foreign deposits.
+By contrast, historian Harold James has argued in 1984 that a domestic crisis of public finances was at the core of the German sequence, noting that domestic deposit flight predated the exodus of foreign investors by several critical weeks.
+In 2004, Isabel Schnabel identified it as twin crises in currency and banking markets, respectively, namely a "run on the Reichsmark" and a run on the banks viewed as "two independent causes".
+Schnabel thus similarly de-emphasized the centrality of foreign-currency aspects and noted the absence of currency mismatch in large banks' balance sheets despite high shares of foreign deposits.
 Schnabel also argued that the large Berlin-based universal banks were made to feel too big to fail by the Reichsbank's liquidity policy stance, contributing to moral hazard and uncontrolled balance sheet expansion in a context of increasing competition among banks.
 In 2014, economists Albrecht Ritschl and Samad Sarferaz found empirical evidence "consistent with the claim of Schnabel (2004) that Germany's 1931 crisis was causally a banking crisis, whereas monetary transmission under the Gold Standard played only a limited role."

 The long-accepted causal link between the Creditanstalt collapse and the events in Germany has likewise been questioned in more recent historiography.
-Separately, recent research has demonstrated that France was not spared by the banking crisis, against a long-established view that the country had been spared.
-That view was distorted by the lack of accessible data beyond the country's four largest banks which were comparatively unscathed, and could only be corrected with the rediscovery of a unique collection of balance-sheet data of most French banks gathered by Crédit Lyonnais between 1901 and 1939, known as the Album.
+Separately, recent research has demonstrated that France also experienced a major banking crisis, against a long-established view that the country had been spared.
+That view was distorted by the lack of accessible data beyond the country's four largest banks, which were comparatively unscathed.
+It was corrected by the rediscovery of a unique collection of balance-sheet data for most French banks, gathered by Crédit Lyonnais between 1901 and 1939, known as the Album.